EagleStrike007/Master-thesis-6D-pose-estimation/1_BlenderProc/README.md

 Training a neural network requires a large amount of data.
 The chosen algorithm, called FFB6D, uses RGB, depth and mask images as training data.
 Generating real life images using a camera is a very time-consuming and intensive process.
 Therefore, it was chosen to generate synthetic data using open-source software, one of these sotware packages is called BlenderProc.
 BlenderProc is a modular procedural pipeline for generating photorealistic images.
 These images can be applied for training neural networks.
 BlenderProc is programmable in Python and built on the open-source rendering software Blender.
-On top of this, the BOP toolkit is being used to extend BlenderProc to have more functionality.
+Furthermore, the BOP toolkit is  used to extend BlenderProc's functionality.
+For more information and an installation guide, refer to the [BlenderProc github](https://github.com/DLR-RM/BlenderProc).

-As mentioned FFB6D needs RGB and depth images for training along with mask images.
-It is possible to generate these via BlenderProc.
-Therefore, some scenes are generated.
-Since the goal is to use the neural network in a Human-Robot Collaboration setup the scenes are rendered in a specific layout.
-The camera is stationary in the scenes and the objects change position.
-In this process, a type of room is recreated where the objects are on the floor of the room.
-However, other data is also provided for training so that the neural network can use a sufficient variety of scenes as training data.
+As mentioned FFB6D needs RGB, depth and mask images for training.
+It is possible to generate these using BlenderProc.
+Therefore, some scenes are programmed containing different objetcs.
+Since the goal is to use the neural network in a Human-Robot Collaboration setup the scenes are rendered in a specific layout: the camera is stationary and the objects change position.
+In this way, an environment is recreated where the objects are on the floor of the room.
+However, other camera positions are also considered to provide the neural network with varying input data.
 A total of three BlenderProc scipts were created:
-1. Script with 4 different views in a boxed space with stationary camera and moving objects + a Graphical User Interface (GUI) implementation [Most important script ]
+1. Script for rendering 4 different camera views in a cuboid space with stationary camera and moving objects + a Graphical User Interface (GUI) [Most important script ]
-2. Script with objects in a boxed space with a moving camera and moving objects
+2. Script for rendering objects in a cuboid space with a moving camera and objects
-3. Script with "*flying*" objects and a stationary camera
+3. Script for rendering objects projected on a simple texture background with a stationary camera

 Examples: script 1 (view 3) - script 2 - script 3